Nazem Akkari: Prime Minister

 The Akkari government was declared on 9 September 1952.

+On 9 October 1958, in an internal memo from the US Embassy in Lebanon to the US Department of State, US Diplomat McClintock relates his discussions about the political crisis with General Fouad Chehab.
+He mentions that Chehab had in mind a “neutral” cabinet made up largely of military officers with a leavening of experienced civilians.
+He said, for example, that Prime Minister would be either Nazem Akkari Sunni Muslim Chef de Cabinet at Prime Minister’s office, an old wheelhorse in the Civil Service who once held Prime Ministership in 1952, or Ahmed Daouk, longtime Ambassador in Paris, also a Sunni Muslim.

 Deputy Prime Minister

-Akkari's four-day premiership led way to a new military-led government under the supervision of the temporary holding of power by General Chehab.
-In this new takeover government, Nazem Akkari was assigned as Deputy Prime Minister of Lebanon and given the portfolios of Foreign Affairs, Interior Affair, Public Works, Information, Education, Post Telephone and Telegraph (PTT) and Agriculture in the interim period 18–30 September until installation of the new President Camille Chamoun.
+Akkari's premiership led way to a new military-led government under the supervision of the temporary holding of power by General Chehab.
+In this new takeover government, Nazem Akkari was assigned as Deputy Prime Minister of Lebanon and given the portfolios of Foreign Affairs, Interior Affair, Public Works, Information, Education, Post Telephone and Telegraph (PTT) and Agriculture until installation of the new president Camille Chamoun.

 Things only settled with the assignment of Khaled Chehab as Prime Minister on 1 October 1952.
 This government survived for seven months during the reign of President Camille Chamoun and lasted until 1 May 1953.